Aircraft of the Battle of Britain: 100 octane aviation fuel

 With 100 octane fuel the supercharger of the Merlin III engine could be "boosted" to +12 lbs/sq.in., producing 1,310 hp (977 kW) at 3,000 rpm at 9,000 feet (2,743 m) with a time limit of five minutes.
 This increased power substantially improved the rate of climb, especially at low to medium altitudes, and increased the top speed by 25–34 mph up to 10,000 feet.
 During the Battle of France and over Dunkirk RAF Hurricanes and Spitfires were able to use the emergency boost.Gray 1990, p.
 27. "In the first half of 1940 the RAF transferred all Hurricane and Spitfire squadrons to 100 octane fuel."

 In the opinion of a pre-war paper by the British Air Ministry, Germany, as a large producer of synthetic fuel, was thought to be in a favourable position to produce 100 octane fuel in large quantities.
 The German supply of aviation fuels was largely based on the hydrogenation of coal, due to their limited supplies of natural crude oil.
 At the outbreak of the war, Germany already had seven destructive hydrogenation plants in operation, with a total installed capacity of 1,400,000 t/year of oil.

-At the start of the war the Luftwaffe standardized on 87 octane aviation gasoline, called "B4", made from leaded hydro-petrol extracted from brown coal.
+At the start of the war the Luftwaffe standardized on 87 octane aviation spirit, called "B4", made from leaded hydro-petrol extracted from brown coal.
 In 1940 an improved fuel, designated "C2" was introduced having a higher aromatic content of 35–38% and giving performance equivalent to Allied 100 octane grade of that time.
 C2 was used in small quantities by aircraft such as the Messerschmitt Bf 109E-4/N and E-7/N and the Messerschmitt Bf 110C when equipped with the DB 601N engine, that entered series production in October 1939.
 The power was increased by 20% over that of the DB 601A, to 1,260 hp at 6,900 feet (2,100 m) at 1.35 atm boost pressure and 2,400 rpm.Mankau and Petrick 2001, p.
 24. By July, nine Bf 110 and three Bf 109 fighter Staffeln (squadrons) were equipped with the new engines, By the end of October around 1,200 DB 601N engines had been delivered. and the number of aircraft equipped with the improved engine gradually increased through the second half of the year.
 However, due to leaking valves there was relatively high wear on the 601N-engines, which had a life of about 40 hours.van Ishoven 1977, p.
 107.